All Mercy services are open. See safe options for care and schedule an appointment.

 Symptoms of testicular cancer include:

 Teenage boys and men should perform regular testicular self-exams.
-When you’re familiar with the look and feel of your scrotum and testicles, you can identify lumps and other abnormal changes that need follow-up.
-Learn more.
+When you’re familiar with the look and feel of your scrotum and testicles, you can identify lumps and other abnormal changes that require a visit to your Mercy doctor’s office.

-At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including:
+At Mercy, we offer comprehensive testing services to diagnose testicular cancer, including:

-At Mercy, we offer compassionate care for a variety of treatment services, including:
+At Mercy, we offer compassionate care for a variety of cancer treatment services, including: